 It’s always the first question after people ask what I do.
-After I say I am the maker and blogger at Pink Salt Riot, I almost mouth it with them:
+After I say I am Creative Director at Pink Salt Riot, I almost mouth it with them:

 What is “Pink Salt Riot”?